phenixtax

 • Workflow/document management tool supports the process

-• Developing a winning strategy to support an indirect tax position requires having clear insight about your tax policies and execution, how the tax authorities conducts their examination, anticipate next moves, etc.
+• Developing a winning strategy to support an indirect tax position requires having clear insight about your tax policies and execution, how the tax authorities conduct their examination, anticipate next moves, etc.

-• Standard global processes exist for indirect tax enquiries and litigation with supporting documentation stored in a central repository
+• Standard global processes exist for indirect tax inquiries and litigation with supporting documentation stored in a central repository

-• The number and amount of penalties paid on VAT/GST assessments
+• The number and number of penalties paid on VAT/GST assessments

 • The number of unanticipated audit challenges/assessments from the tax authorities

-• Limit number of tax questions and duration of tax audits
+• Limit the number of tax questions and duration of tax audits

 • The cost of audit defense (internal and external)